silvacms/documentation/source/silva/contents/xml.rst

 XML Import
 ----------

-You can provide a way to import your content from an XML file.
-For this, you are going to write an importer.
-Here a simple example to load the simple content of type `MyContent`:
+Silva makes it possible to import content from an XML file.
+Before it is possible to do this you must write an XML importer.
+Below is a simple example to load the simple content type 'MyContent'.

 .. code-block:: python